-(1) Impairment of Long-lived Assets
+(o) Impairment of Long-lived Assets

 Long-lived assets are evaluated for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be fully recoverable or that the useful life is shorter than the Group had originally estimated.
 When these events occur, the Group evaluates the impairment for the long-lived assets by comparing the carrying value of the assets to an estimate of future undiscounted cash flows expected to be generated from the use of the assets and their eventual disposition.
 If the sum of the expected future undiscounted cash flows is less than the carrying value of the assets, the Group recognizes an impairment loss based on the excess of the carrying value of the assets over the fair value of the assets.
-No impairment of long-lived assets was recognized for the years ended December 31, 2015, 2016 and 2017.
+No impairment of long-lived assets was recognized for the years ended December 31, 2016, 2017 and 2018.

-(m) Value Added Taxes
+(p) Value Added Taxes

 The Company's PRC subsidiaries are subject to value added tax ("VAT").
 Revenue from sales of second-hand merchandise purchased from individual vendors is subject to VAT at the concession rate of 2% or 3% depending on the sales term.
-Revenue from sales of brand new merchandise purchased from entities is generally subject to VAT at the rate of 17%.
+Revenue from sales of brand new merchandise purchased from entities is generally subject to VAT at the rate of 17% prior to May 1, 2018 and 16% since May 1, 2018.
 Service revenue is subject to VAT at the rate of 6%.
-The VAT balance is recorded in Accrued Expenses and Other Current Liabilities in the consolidated balance sheets.
+The VAT balance is recorded in Accrued Expenses and Other Current Liabilities in the Consolidated Balance Sheets.

-(n) Fair Value
+(q) Fair Value